vr20glasgow/vr20glasgow.github.io/general.md

 accessible.
 Please get in contact with us if you have any other questions about accessibility.

+## Food pre-ordering

+Food for the Friday and Saturday have to be booked through [membermojo](https://membermojo.co.uk/veganrunners/store).
+Drinks and desserts will be available separately at the venues.

 ## Photography

 Please note some photography will be taking place at our events across the